Children of the Plumed Serpent

 Virginia M. Fields (ed.), John Pohl, Victoria Lyall

-- Accompanies a major exhibition at the Los Angeles County Museum of Art from April 1-July 1, 2012 and the Dallas Museum of Art from July 29-November 25, 2012
+- Accompanies a major exhibition at the Los Angeles County Museum of Art from 1 April to 1 July, 2012 and the Dallas Museum of Art from 29 July to 25 November, 2012

-- Offers new scholarship on Quetzalcoatl, the leader of the Mayan civilization whose calendar has predicted apocalyptic changes in the world’s life cycle in the year 2012
+- Offers new scholarship on Quetzalcoatl, the leader of the Mayan civilisation whose calendar has predicted apocalyptic changes in the world’s life cycle in the year 2012

 - Features stunning new photography of art in gold, turquoise, shell, ceramic, textiles, and stone from collections around the world